TRIP-Lab/itinerum-tripkit/docs/usage/objects.rst

 User
 ----
-The :py:class:`User` object provides the representation of a user in a survey with their associated coordinates, prompt, cancelled prompts and trips (if available in cache).
+The :py:class:`tripkit.models.User` object provides the representation of a user in a survey with their associated coordinates, prompt, cancelled prompts and trips (if available in cache).

 ..  autoclass:: tripkit.models.User